"South Manchester Casual League Champions 2017 and Cup Winners 2018"

 In addition, two nets sessions will be held at Old Trafford in April 2020 (details to be announced Q1 2020).
 Please note that Lancashire CCC imposes a parking fee in its car park (you can get a discount by collecting a voucher in the training area).
 Alternatively the Metrolink tram stop (Old Trafford) is immediately adjacent to the stadium.

 The Club's origins date from the 1970s when members of the Department of Economics at Manchester University first decided to form a team to play evening friendly games.
 Regular fixtures were against other departments, university staff and economists at other universities.

 In the 1980s ECC joined the VUMAN League - an evening league formed between various departments and faculties of the university.
 Results in the early years were decidedly mixed, despite the Club widening its playing base to include the economists at Salford University.
 Fortunes changed in the early 1990s with an influx of playing talent from both within the two universities and from weekend clubs in the Manchester and North Cheshire area.
 Seven league titles followed in eight years.

 In 2002 we joined the Casual League which, despite its name, represented a significant step up in class.
 We have won the League title twice, in 2008 and 2017, and the Cup once, in 2018 (after four times reaching the final).

 In 2001 we toured the Netherlands that July for the first time.
-The hospitality of our Dutch friends has always been excellent and we've now been fourteen times.
+The hospitality of our Dutch friends has always been excellent and we've now been fifteen times.
 Click here to see a report of the 2016 tour penned by our tour captain, Andy Thompson.